Italian film legend Gina Lollobrigida dies at age 95

 In Italy, she worked with some of the country’s top directors following the war, including Mario Monicelli, Luigi Comencini, Pietro Germi and Vittorio De Sica.

-In 1974, Fidel Castro hosted her as a guest in Cuba for 12 days as she worked on a photo reportage.

-She was born on July 4, 1927 in Subiaco, a picturesque hill town near Rome, where her father was a furniture maker,
+Lollobrigida was born on July 4, 1927 in Subiaco, a picturesque hill town near Rome, where her father was a furniture maker.
+Lollobrigida began her career in beauty contests, posing for the covers of magazines and brief appearances in minor films.
+Producer Mario Costa plucked her from the streets of Rome to appear on the big screen.

+Eccentric mogul Howard Hughes eventually brought Lollobrigida to the United States, where she performed with some of Hollywood’s leading men of the 1950s and 60s, including Frank Sinatra, Sean Connery, Burt Lancaster, Tony Curtis and Yul Brynner.

+Over the years, her co-stars also included Europe’s most dashing male stars of the era, among them Louis Jourdan, Fernando Rey, Jean-Paul Belmondo, Jean-Louis Trintignant and Alec Guinness.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.